dhis2/dhis2.github.io/_posts/2019-01-31-the-build-system.md

 This final `publish-build` step is only used for libraries, not apps, as it makes little sense to deploy the App artifact to NPM.
 Nobody is going to do `npm install @dhis2/maintenance-app` in another project.

 [![](/assets/build_arch/github-travis-d2-ci-lib.png)](/assets/build_arch/github-travis-d2-ci-lib.png)

+## **Hold up!** Why are compiled and non-compiled packages treated differently?

+The web applications and libraries that we write using ECMAScript which isn't supported by the target platform needs to be compiled down to code which the target platform can understand.
+This "build artifact" is something which we want to store and track, so we can refer back to exact build and not have to recreate it, as that would technically not be the same build.

+NodeJS libraries and tools we write typically do not need to be compiled before we package and release them, as NodeJS is an environment that supports reasonably modern ECMAScript already.
+At any time we can run and refer to the source code straight from the *dhis2* repository, so storing it on *d2-ci* would be a straight copy, which is waste.

 ## Where are we now?